Harry79/hdr-srn/docs/README.md

 1. I found the exposure time reported is off by 16 &micro;s.
 2. Very dark pixles do not have a high signal to noise ratio, therefore, I filtered out values below 2 to reduce clutter.
 Pixels encoded as 1023 are potentially overexposed, these I filtered out as well.

-Taking these points into account the histograms of the different exposures align pretty well, see Figure [9](#orgc255f29).
+Taking these points into account the histograms of the different exposures align pretty well, see Figure below.
 I highlighted the histogram of one of the images as a bold black line without filtering out any values.
 On the right one can see the overexposed pixel count sums up to a value outside the diagram.
 The sum of the underexposed pixels cannot be read from the diagram since we have a logarithmic scale on the x-axis.

 ![img](blacklevel-adj4-linear.svg "Histograms of images aligned.")